The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 It's about socialism, big government, liberalism, whatever.

-And Bobby Kennedy doesn't like the fact he can't control all these people and make them see the world the way he wants them to see it, because they see through his hoax.
+And Bobby Kennedy doesn't like the fact he can't control all these people and make them see the world the way he wants them to see it because they see through his hoax.

 This is treason, and we need to start treating them now as traitors.

-Companies are villainous, companies that his family trust is invested in that he's living off of.
+Okay, so what you hear here, a full-fledged admission and definition of socialism, companies are villainous, companies that his family's trust is invested in, that he's living off of.

-And now anybody who dissents from the stated funds, the consensus science on global warming is a traitor.
+And now anybody who dissents from the stated funds, the consensus science on global warming, is a traitor.

-Where she says they try to redefine patriotism as dissent and as disagreeing with the president.
+We've played that bite over and over again, where she says they try to redefine patriotism as dissent and as disagreeing with the president.

-But see, liberals, this I'm glad you pointed this out, Janice, because liberalism is about thought control, mind control, and behavioral control.
+But see, liberals, this, I'm glad you pointed this out, Janice, because liberalism is about thought control, mind control, and behavioral control.

 It's only patriotic if you are liberal when you are dissent.